 The bus itself isn’t glamorous but it does the trick.
-There are two seats on either side of the aisle, and the windows are large for viewing and have curtains in case the sun is too strong.
+There are two seats on either side of the aisle, and the windows are large for viewing and have curtains to block the sun.

 You can sit wherever you’d like, so I recommend sitting on the driver’s side.
 That way, you’ll get better views of the cathedral in Uman when you pass through the town and views of the valley as you get close to Uxmal.

 On my way to Uxmal, my bus had air conditioning.
-On the way back, the air conditioner was broken, so it made for a warm ride (and then a wet one, once it started raining with the roof hatch open haha).
+On the way back, the air conditioner was broken, so it made for a warm ride (and then a wet one once it started raining with the roof hatch open).

 If you had your own car and drove straight from Merida to Uxmal, it would likely take you around an hour.

-However, it took around 1 hour, 40 minutes for my bus to travel from Merida to Uxmal.
-That included picking up a few people along the way, a 5-minute stop in Uxmal, and a shopping stop in Muna for my driver so he could grab some food to go.
+However, it took around 1 hour and 40 minutes for my bus to travel from Merida to Uxmal.
+That included picking up a few people along the way, a 5-minute stop in Uman, and a shopping stop in Muna for my driver so he could grab some food to go.

-On my return trip from Uxmal to Merida, the bus ride took around 1 hour, 15 minutes.
+On my return trip from Uxmal to Merida, the bus ride took around 1 hour and 15 minutes.

 What Are the Roads Like?

-If after reading this article you decide that renting a car is a better fit for you than taking the bus, I highly recommend stopping in Uxmal and walking around its historical center—it looked adorable from my bus window!
+If, after reading this article, you decide that renting a car is a better fit for you than taking the bus, I highly recommend stopping in Uman and walking around its historical center.
+It looked adorable from my bus window!

 You’ll travel on paved roads, although the roads through the towns and in the countryside as you approach Uxmal have some potholes.
 They won’t toss you around too much, though.

 For those prone to car sickness, the road gets a bit curvy as you approach Uxmal.
-For the most part, though, you’ll be on straight roads.
+But for the most part, you’ll be on straight roads.

 Bus Stop in Uxmal

-Your driver will already know to stop at Uxmal, not only because of your bus ticket but because you should ask them when they expect the return Sur bus to pass by.
+Your driver will already know to stop at Uxmal, not only because of your bus ticket but because you should ask them when they expect the return Sur bus to Merida to arrive.

 My driver first told me the bus back to Merida would depart Uxmal at 3:00 pm.
 Then he changed that to 3:30 pm, then 3:15 pm, then 4:00 pm before he finally landed at 3:30 pm.